Kmeakin/resume/src/resume.typ

       rather than materializing the carry flag from intermediate steps.
     - Merge `AND`/`ORR`s of `CMP` instructions into chains of `CCMP`.
     - Simplify nested `CSEL` instructions.
+  - Investigated adding a new lint to the Rust compiler to detect ABI incompatibilities arising from differences in the definition of the `c_char` type between AArch64 and x86_64.
 ]

 = Open Source Contributions